qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson1.md

 Helpfully, this tutor program will ensure to re-display the text for the step you are currently on.
 Give it a try!

 This is the end of the lesson, feel free to continue playing around with commands we have covered in this lesson:
 `whoami` and `clear`.

-When you are done press type `n`, `next` or `quit` to end this lesson.
+When you are done, type `n`, `next` or `quit` to end this lesson.

 ### Vocabulary